M2 Hills Motorway: 1992 Proposal

 In September 1990, the Minister of Roads Wal Murray announced a preparation of a new EIS for a transport link for Sydney's North West region, later known as the North West Transport Link.
-The transport link was proposed to connect Old Windsor Road, Seven Hills to Epping Road, North Ryde, bypassing the Carlingford Road and Epping Road.
-The proposed link would continue eastwards onto Epping Road, then would connect with the Gore Hill Freeway at Artarmon, which led to the Warringah Freeway at North Sydney, then onto the Bradfield Highway, the Sydney Harbour Bridge and the Sydney central business district.
+The transport link was proposed to connect Old Windsor Road in Seven Hills to Epping Road in North Ryde, bypassing Carlingford and Epping Roads.
+The proposed link would continue eastwards onto Epping Road, then would connect with Gore Hill Freeway at Artarmon, which led to Warringah Freeway at North Sydney and Bradfield Highway, the Sydney Harbour Bridge and the Sydney central business district.

 Environmental impact assessments were done separately for the section between Old Windsor Road and Pennant Hills Road (western section) and the section between Pennant Hills Road and Epping Road (eastern section), by SMEC and Maunsell respectively.
 However, the two assessments were to be done in cooperation to ensure integration of the proposal.